 Vitamin B1, also known as thiamine, is an essential micronutrient.
 It helps the body function by taking energy from food and turning it into fuel for the brain, nerves, and heart.
 Thiamine is also needed for the body to process fats and proteins, but it is essential for processing carbohydrates like sugars and starches.

-A thiamin deficiency can result in several health problems including confusion, seizures, shortness of breath, brain disease, coma, and more.
+A thiamine deficiency can result in several health problems, including confusion, seizures, shortness of breath, brain disease, coma, and more.

 What Are the Benefits of Thiamine?

 Thiamine plays an important role in helping your body function well.
 Some of the biggest benefits of thiamine include:

 - Nervous system.
 Thiamin helps prevent complications in the nervous system, brain, muscles, heart, stomach, and intestines.

 - Electrolytes.
 It is also involved in the flow of electrolytes into and out of muscle and nerve cells.

 - Disease.
 It helps prevent beriberi diseases, which involve disorders of the heart, nerves, and digestive system.

 - Energy.
 Thiamine is considered a form of vitamin B that is water-soluble.
 It helps to convert what you eat and drink into energy or glucose.

 - Organs.
 Thiamine vitamins are necessary for keeping the liver, skin, hair, and eyes healthy.
 They also play a role in the nervous system and are needed for good brain function.